zebeeb/MTD-R/Docs/project rules.md

 - Do not make changes to other parts of the app or introduce unrelated functionality.
 - Always balance between simplicity, bugs prevention, and scalability
 - reduce platform specific changes to keep the development fast and more maintainable, whenever there are platform specific changes needed, mention them before implementation
-- dont provide edit requests in your answer unless I mention {provide edit requests} explicitly
-- I don't have coding experience so when you explane something consider this in mind
+- I don't have coding experience so when you explain something consider this in mind
 - use illustrative emojis in your answers if it will help explain your ideas e.g. checkmark, X mark. also when asked for assessing something provide ratings (out of 5)

 ## Replit Lessons

 - **Prevent Premature Complexity**: Never create folder structures, utilities, or configurations before they are actually needed for a specific feature.
 Only implement the minimal code needed for the current step.
 Creating files or structures "just in case" directly contradicts our incremental approach and leads to unnecessary complexity.
-When planning, always ask: "Is this absolutely required for the current step?"
+When planning, always ask: "Is this required for the current step?"
 If not, postpone it.
+- Do NOT provide any edit requests in your responses unless I explicitly include the exact phrase "{provide edit requests}" in my message.
+Even if you think a code change would be helpful or if you've previously made suggestions, do not include proposed file changes, shell commands, or any other actionable edit requests without this specific permission phrase.
+Instead, focus on explaining concepts, providing analysis, or answering my questions directly.